Last Updated: March, 2023

 All components of the accommodation tools were developed and refined iteratively with feedback from users at multiple points.
 Development of signed versions of item content was conducted in collaboration with experts at Vcom3d, a company that specializes in signing avatars.
 Throughout the project, code was developed using Flex to support the rapid development of stable and scalable code.
 To make the product market ready, specific interfaces were designed to support the use of NimbleTools for science, mathematics, reading, and writing tests.
 Research on more than 2,600 students demonstrated the feasibility and validity of the tools as a method to meet the identified access needs of the students being assessed.
 In addition, performance findings from state science test administrations revealed a positive relationship between increased scores among students using NimbleTools on standardized tests versus similar students who used traditional paper-based test accommodations.
 More information on the research is presented in the peer reviewed publications listed below.

 In September, 2010, Nimble Assessment Systems was acquired by Measured Progress, a New Hampshire-based non-profit organization that in 2018 merged with AdvancED, and in 2019 became a new company, Cognia.
-Measured Progress specialized in developing state- and district-level assessments and provides alternate assessments for students with cognitive disabilities.
-In addition, Measured Progress offers professional development services and products that assist educators in creating and using assessments to measure student achievement and improve instruction.
-Measured Progress has incorporated NimbleTools and other tools developed by Nimble Assessment Systems into its suite of products and services designed to improve the quality of assessment of all students and continues to use NimbleTools for operational test delivery for the NECAP program and was used for assessments in public schools in the state of Rhode Island.
+Measured Progress specialized in developing state- and district-level assessments and provided alternate assessments for students with cognitive disabilities.
+Measured Progress incorporated NimbleTools into its suite of products and services designed to improve the quality of assessment of all students.
+In the years after the acquisition, NimbleTools was employed for operational test delivery of the NECAP program and was used for assessments in public schools in the state of Rhode Island.

 Peer Reviewed Publications from this R&D: